-- 1) Student Worker Notice of Hire/Contract.
+1. Student Worker Notice of Hire/Contract.
 For each student worker, both new and returning, supervisors must complete and forward a Student Employment Contract to Disbursements.
-Contracts need to be completed before the start of each academic year and before J-term and Summer sessions. - 2) Orientation and Pre-Competencies Evaluation.
-Both the orientation and the Pre-Competencies Evaluation are to be found on the student worker's Bronc Work Canvas page.
-The orientation PowerPoint must be reviewed and the student must score an 8/10 on the quiz that follows the orientation.
-The Pre-Competencies Evaluation can be found under Modules and must be completed within the first week of the student start date. - 3) Direct Deposit Form.
+Contracts need to be completed before the start of each academic year and before J-term and Summer sessions.

+2. Direct Deposit Form.
 The Direct Deposit Form is entirely optional for a student worker, but is strongly suggested in order to guarantee the receipt of payment every other week without delays.
 This form allows Rider University to send payment directly into the student's bank account.
 This form can be provided by Disbursements on the ground floor of Moore Library.
 This form only needs to be filled out and submitted once to Payroll.

-Federal Law Requires the Following:
+Federal law requires the following:

-- 4) W-4 and I-9 Forms.
+- 3. W-4 and I-9 Forms.
 Newly appointed student workers must fill out a W-4 and an I-9 form in Disbursements.
 These forms only need to be filled out once.
 These forms can be submitted digitally however; the I-9 form requires specific work authorization documents that must be shown in person at the Disbursements Office.
 These must be original forms of ID; photocopies or scanned documents are NOT accepted.
-You can find a full list of approved documents on page 3 of the I-9 form. - 5) International Students.
+You can find a full list of approved documents on page 3 of the I-9 form. - 4.
+International Students.
 International students cannot be paid until they obtain a Social Security Card.
 In order for them to receive this, they will require an official offer letter from the Hiring Manager.
-Information on how to obtain a Social Security Card is available within Disbursement on the ground floor of Moore Library or by contacting the Center for International Education.
+Information on how to obtain a Social Security Card is available by contacting the Office of International Education.

-State Law Requires the Following:
+State law requires the following:

-- 6) Health Insurance.
+- 5. Health Insurance.
 Full-time students must carry health insurance.
-For more Information, contact Student Support Services at (609) 895-5614. - 7) Immunization Record.
+For more Information, contact Student Support Services at (609) 895-5614. - 6.
+Immunization Record.
 All new matriculated students must provide a valid record of immunization or evidence of immunity as a condition of admission or enrollment.
 For more information, contact Health Services at 609-896-5060.